ccynth1a/sophie-project/README.md

-# Soapie Project
+# Sophie Dashboard Project

 ![image](https://github.com/user-attachments/assets/e4b79237-602b-46e6-b1c3-165624ee78f6)

-This is a quick project to fulfill a horrible set of requirements we got given over the Christmas break (WHO SETS A 30+ HOUR PROJECT OVER THE CHRISTMAS HOLIDAYS?!?!?!?!??!!?!?!?!?
-AND DOESNT PROVIDE AN EXAMPLE?!?!?!?!?).
-Here's some instructions for how to clone and edit it to "provide a base to work off of" ;)
+This is a quick project to fulfill a horrible set of requirements we got given over the Christmas break at college.
+Below are some instructions for how to clone and edit it to "provide a base to work off of" ;)

+Actually very proud of how this turned out though, Phlobism did a great job with the design!!!!!!

 ## Made by Phlobism and CCynth1a
 *it's not ikuyover till there's no [insert clever and witty pun here]*

 ## Setting up your Dev Environment